• Written By Pavithra VG

 Summary

-In the article, Gibbs free energy formula you have understood the meaning of Gibbs free energy, standard free energy change, its unit, and formula.
+In the article, Gibbs energy formula you have understood the meaning of Gibbs energy, standard energy change, its unit, and formula.
 The Gibbs- Helmholtz equation can be derived with this knowledge.
 The spontaneity of the given reaction can be predicted from values of entropy, enthalpy, and temperature.
 The equilibrium constant can be calculated from the equation \(\Delta {{\rm{G}}^{\rm{o}}} = \, – 2.303\,{\rm{RT}}\,{\rm{log}}\,{{\rm{K}}_{\rm{C}}},\) emf of the cell can be calculated from the equation \(\Delta {{\rm{G}}^{\rm{o}}} = \, – {\rm{nF}}{{\rm{E}}^{\rm{o}}}.\)

-FAQs on Gibbs Free Energy Formula
+FAQs on Gibbs Energy Formula

 Ans:

 Gibbs energy is used to predict the spontaneity of the reaction.
-For spontaneous reactions, Gibbs free energy change is negative.
+For spontaneous reactions, Gibbs energy change is negative.
 It is also used to calculate equilibrium constant using equation \(\Delta {{\rm{G}}^{\rm{o}}} = \, – 2.303\,{\rm{RT}}\,{\rm{log}}\,{{\rm{K}}_{\rm{C}}}.\)

 Q.4.
-Why is Gibbs free energy called free energy?
+Why is Gibbs energy called energy?

 Ans:

-Gibbs free energy is remembered with formula \(\Delta {\rm{G}} = \Delta {\rm{H}} – {\rm{T}}\Delta {\rm{S,}}\) here \(\Delta {\rm{G}}\) is free energy change, \(\Delta {\rm{H}}\) is the change in enthalpy, \({\rm{T}}\) is the temperature, and \(\Delta {\rm{S}}\) is the change in entropy.
+Gibbs energy is remembered with formula \(\Delta {\rm{G}} = \Delta {\rm{H}} – {\rm{T}}\Delta {\rm{S,}}\) here \(\Delta {\rm{G}}\) is energy change, \(\Delta {\rm{H}}\) is the change in enthalpy, \({\rm{T}}\) is the temperature, and \(\Delta {\rm{S}}\) is the change in entropy.

 Q.6.
-Can Gibbs free energy change be negative?
+Can Gibbs energy change be negative?

 Study About State Functions Here

-We hope this article on Gibbs Free Energy Formula has helped you.
+We hope this article on Gibbs Energy Formula has helped you.
 If you have any queries, drop a comment below, and we will get back to you.”

 Unleash Your True Potential With Personalised Learning on EMBIBE